 This makes local nominalize the number of lodges and tea houses, but there are sufficient enough to find some rooms on a twin-sharing basis.
 Each room in the Everest region will have two separate beds and if you are single you have to share your room with others.

 What is altitude sickness in Everest Base Camp Trek?

 Altitude sickness is mainly related to sickness caused due to excessive gain of altitude while ascending into the Himalayas, and this is a common sickness for many trekkers while encountering a destination that is above 3500 meters.

 There are mainly three different types of altitude sickness i.e., Acute Mountain Sickness (AMS), High Altitude Pulmonary Edema (HAPE), and High-Altitude Cerebral Edema (HACE).
 All these altitude sicknesses might be hazardous if medical attention is not made.

 The most common symptoms of altitude sickness are difficulty in breathing, loss of appetite, Problem with sleep, Dizziness, Headache, Vomiting, Loss of energy, Cough, Inability to walk, etc.

 What are the permits required for Everest Base Camp Trek?

-Trekkers need three different permits to enter the Everest region of which two are mandatory and the one is optional but is highly recommended to carry (in time of emergency, natural calamities this TIMS will help to rescue).
+Trekkers need three different permits to enter the Everest region of which two are mandatory and the one is optional but is highly recommended to carry (in time of emergency, or natural calamities this TIMS will help to rescue).
 Required Permits for Everest Trek are Sagarmatha National Conservation Permit, Pasang LamhuRural Municipality Permit, and Trekkers’ Information Management System (TIMS) Permit.